 - Honey.
 Most old-fashioned cranberry sauce recipes use sugar, but I love that honey is more natural, and it tastes wonderful paired with orange.

 - Orange Liqueur.
 An optional ingredient…but it’s the holidays, so we should go for it.
 Cranberry relish with Grand Marnier is a delight!

-- Blend the fruit in a food processor until you have a finely chopped mixture.
+- Process.
+Blend the fruit in a food processor until you have a finely chopped mixture.
 (Yes, you can grind cranberries in a food processor!)

-- Transfer the mixture to a serving bowl, and stir in the honey and liqueur.
+- Finish.
+Transfer the mixture to a serving bowl, and stir in the honey and liqueur.
 Chill for at least 2 hours.
 Serve chilled or at room temperature, and ENJOY!

-Uses for Cranberry Orange Relish
+Ways to Use Cranberry Orange Relish

 There is so much you can do with cranberry relish!
 Here are a few suggestions.